nklsxn/mqr/docs/user_guide/statistical-process-control.md

 New control parameters can be defined by subclassing [ControlParams](#mqr.spc.ControlParams) or [ShewhartParams](#mqr.spc.ShewhartParams).
-New control parameters defined this was are supported by the plotting and alarming routines below.
+New control parameters defined this way are supported by the plotting and alarming routines below.

 ## Alarm rules